SANdood/Home-on-Code-Unlock-Too/README.md

 DESCRIPTION
 ===========
-This SmartApp was developed to enable changing the Hello Home mode when someone uses a code or the key to unlock aZ-Wave Lock.
+This SmartApp was developed to enable changing the Hello Home mode when someone uses a code or the key to unlock a Z-Wave Lock.
 It supports a variety of related features and options:

 * Display a name/identifier for each code ID#, allowing you to know who opened the door (e.g., Cleaning Company)
 * Run your selection of Hello Home Actions when the door is unlocked (e.g., "I'm Back!"), disabling your alarms (for example)